masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### ingestPointsPersistenceFile

- the path of the ingest points file
+The path of the ingest points file

 **Type:** String